VaclavMacha/EvalMetrics.jl/README.md

 ```

 ### Label encodings
 Different label encodings are considered common in different machine learning applications.
-For example, supporting vector machines use `1` as a positive label and `-1` as a negative label.
+For example, support vector machines use `1` as a positive label and `-1` as a negative label.
 On the other hand, it is common for neural networks to use `0` as a negative label.
 The package provides some basic label encodings listed in the following table
 | Encoding                                               | positive label(s) | negative label(s) |
 | ------------------------------------------------------ | :---------------: | :---------------: |
 | `OneZero(::Type{T})`                                   | `one(T)`          | `zero(T)`         |